ProfSFrink/ProfSFrink/README.md

 👨‍🎓 Graduate Software and Web Developer from Pitman Training, Ipswich, Suffolk, UK.

-👨‍💻 Hopeful Future Software Developer and Data Scientist.
+👨‍💻 Hopeful Future Software & Web Developer.

 Welcome to my personal GitHub portfolio this is a showcase of the work and projects I have done so far.